KKlob/Capstone2.5_Frontend/README.md

 # Capstone2.5 - Frontend
-Political Informant Application - React Front-End - Mobile-First UI Structure
+Who's That Congressperson? - React Front-End - Mobile-First UI Structure

 ### Use-case and audiance
 Responsive, intuitive web app built primarily for use on a smartphone or other hand-held device.
 Single-Page-Application allowing easy access to relevent Congressional Member information.
 Simplifying the way we understand how our Politians represent us.
 Capstone includes congressional member lookup for most recent congress + user login to store subscribed members for quick lookup.
 Anyone wanting to have a quick informational lookup of US Congress Members would enjoy using this app.

 ## ToDo:
-- Setup Production branch -> Netlify auto-deploy
 - Write out Routes for app
 - Setup ENV + API requests
   - API Routes created